 A strong resume is a requirement for job searching in any industry, at any level of experience.
 But the thought of writing a resume on your own leaves many job seekers overwhelmed and confused -- what information do you include?
 How much detail is too much?
 How far back do I list my work experience?
 Do hiring managers need to know that I waited tables in college?

-This list of the best resume-building services includes websites and apps that offer templates, suggestions, and sometimes even on-hand professionals to help you build a resume that will put your best foot forward to potential employers.
-Some of these services are free, some operate on an honor system, and some require a one-time payment or a subscription.
+This list of the best resume building services includes websites and apps that offer templates, suggestions, and sometimes even on-hand professionals to help you build a resume that will put your best foot forward to potential employers.
+Some of our picks for best resume builder are free, some operate on an honor system, and some require a one-time payment or a subscription.